Raj-Satyam1206/React.js/EP - 01/Theory/Theory.md

 <br>
 <br>

-`ReactDOM` is a package that provides the integration between React and the DOM (Document Object Model).
+`ReactDOM` is a package that provides the `integration between React and the DOM` (Document Object Model).
-It is designed for web applications, as it handles rendering React components to the HTML DOM.
+It is designed for web applications, as it handles `rendering React components to the HTML DOM`.
 When you want to display React components in the browser, you need ReactDOM to take care of the rendering process.
 It provides methods like **`ReactDOM.render()`** to attach a React component to a specific HTML element in the DOM.